Fun Things to do in Connecticut – Part III

 The hardest part about going to historic Colonial Williamsburg downtown is finding a place to park.
 However, once you are situated, everything is within walking distance, including the stunning and beautiful campus of William & Mary, the second oldest institution of higher education in the country.

-The campus of William & Mary
+The campus of William and Mary

-Colonial Williamsburg
+Tour of Colonial Williamsburg

 Hampton Roads Vineyard & Winery

-I was curious to see what the Williamsburg, VA’s wine trail was all about so we chose this particular vineyard and winery partially based on the fact that we had to catch the James River Ferry to get there!
+I was curious to see what the Williamsburg, VA’s wine trail was all about so we chose this particular vineyard and winery partially based on the fact that we had to catch the James River Ferry to get here!

 Shopping for Souvenirs